RTVideo

 RTVideo is Microsoft's default video codec for Office Communications Server 2007 and the Microsoft Office Communicator 2007 client.
 It is a Microsoft proprietary implementation of the VC-1 codec for real-time transmission purposes.
 Microsoft extensions to VC-1 are based on cached frame and SP-frame.

-Also it includes system-level enhancements for recovery of packet loss on IP networks - forward error correction and error concealment.
+It also includes system-level enhancements for recovery of packet loss on IP networks - forward error correction and error concealment.

 Licensing

 RTVideo is a proprietary codec.
 Like RTAudio this protocol can also be licensed from Microsoft.